FreseEnzo/Hardwario_Project_Generator/README.md

 - [x] prj.conf
 - [x] West
 - [ ] app.overlay (developing)
-- [ ] user code area and automatic code as in STMCubeIDE (developing)
+- [ ] user code area and automatic code as in STMCubeIDE (developing 70%)
 ## Last Changes
+- user code area in app_config.c
 - west scaffold command to generate the skeleton and CMakeLists.txt
 - no more yaml concatenations
 - project.yaml moved to /applications